 Skin cancer is the most frequently diagnosed type of cancer.
 However, there are different types of skin cancer.
 They have different appearances and present themselves on different parts of the body.
 Types of skin cancer include:

-- Basal cell carcinoma is the most common skin cancer and it is usually very treatable.
+- Basal cell carcinoma: this is the most common skin cancer and it is usually very treatable.
 It grows very slowly and isn't known to spread.

-- Squamous cell carcinoma can spread, but it spreads slowly.
+- Squamous cell carcinoma: this type of cancer can spread, but it spreads slowly.
 It most often affects the lymph nodes, but these can be removed before the cancer reaches other areas of the body.

-- Malignant melanoma is the most serious type of skin cancer.
+- Malignant melanoma: this is the most serious type of skin cancer.
 It can quickly spread through the skin and into other organs.

 If you are concerned about skin cancer, the most important step is to gather information.
 The team members at St. Anthony's hospital can help to answer all your questions and help you create a plan for preventing or treating skin cancer.

 Find out what the causes are and how you can avoid them.
 Here are some risks that can increase your chances of getting skin cancer: